-All equity investments in commercial entities which exceeds 10% of the issued common share capital of the issuing entity or where the entity is an unconsolidated affiliate3 will receive a 1000% risk weight.
-The equity investment which is equal to or below 10% of paid-up equity of Investee Company will attract risk weight depending on the bank's classification in the banking book or trading book.
+All significant equity investments in commercial entities (which exceeds 10% of the issued common share capital of the issuing entity) or where the entity is an unconsolidated affiliate3 will receive a 1000% risk weight.
+The equity investment which is equal to or below 10% of paid-up capital of investee company will attract risk weight depending on the bank's classification in the banking book or trading book.